gvatsal60/Linux-All-In-One-Update-Script/README.md

 ## Features

 - **Comprehensive Updates**: Update all system packages, including installed applications, libraries, and system components, with a single command.
-- **Package Manager Agnostic**: Compatible with popular package managers like APT (Debian/Ubuntu), DNF (Fedora), Pacman (Arch), and more, ensuring flexibility across different Linux distributions.
+- **Package Manager Agnostic**: Compatible with popular package managers like APT (Debian/Ubuntu), DNF (Fedora/RHEL), Apk (Alpine), Pacman (Arch), and more, ensuring flexibility across different Linux distributions.
 - **Customization**: Easily configurable options allow users to tailor the script to their preferences and specific system requirements.

 ## Usage